Inferring the Morphology of Stellar Distribution in TNG50: Twisted and Twisted-Stretched shapes: Summary and conclusion

 \section{Summary and conclusion}

-In this paper, we studied the morphology of stellar halos in a sample of 25 MW like galaxies in TNG50 of the IllustrisTNG project.
-We explored the stellar halo shape using two different algorithms.
+In this paper, we studied the morphology of stellar distributions in a sample of 25 MW like galaxies in TNG50 of the IllustrisTNG project.
+We explored the stellar distribution shape using two different algorithms.
 In the first approach, we computed the shape using an enclosed volume iterative method (EVIM) and in the second (main) approach, we analysed the shape using a local in shell iterative method (LSIM).

 Below we summarize the main points of the paper,

 $\bullet$ We explicitly showed that while EVIM leads to a smooth shape profile, LSIM gives us more information about the substructures.
 Owing to this and as the recent observations \cite{2020ApJ...901...48N} have shown that the MW is truly made of many substructures, the local based approach is more favored here and we have thus used LSIM as the main approach in this work.